How to Use Test Runs

 • When you select Update, a pop-up box displays.
 In this section you can edit a test run's tags, start and end date.

 • There is also an option to batch update the end date of test runs using the Expire… options.
-You can update all of the selected test runs to end that week or month or the next week and month.
+You can update all of the selected test runs to end that week or the next week.

 • There are options to batch add or remove a Priority notice from the test runs in the select menu as well.